A New Perspective on Precision and Recall for Generative Models: Theoretical Consistency Guarantees

-\begin{remark} Proposition~\ref{prop:smoothed-TV-bound-highSNR} is restrained to the constant kernel.
-Nonetheless the proof can be easily adapted under the following condition on the kernel $k$:
+\begin{remark} Lemma~\ref{prop:risk_deviation} is stated for the Parzen-window kernel.
+Nonetheless the proof can be easily extended to any kernel $k$ obeying the following growth condition:

-where $\tilde k$ is nonnegative subgaussian kernel (i.e. corresponds to a density that is subgaussian).
-In particular, this condition does not require the original kernel $k(z)$ to be non negative, which is an important flexibility in order to control the bias under high-order smoothness conditions.
-In our context, we will restrain ourselves to first-order smoothness, and hence considering the constant kernel case is enough. \end{remark}
+where $\tilde k$ is non-negative subgaussian kernel (i.e. corresponds to a density that is subgaussian).
+In particular, this condition does not require the original kernel $k$ to be non-negative, which is an important flexibility in order to control the bias under high-order smoothness conditions. \end{remark}